gateio/gateapi-java/docs/FuturesApi.md

 Batch modify orders with specified IDs

-You can specify multiple different order IDs.
-You can only modify up to 10 orders in one request.
+Multiple different order IDs can be specified.
+A maximum of 10 orders can

 ### Example